Sometimes our users have issues with heart rate (HR) zones — different apps and fitness trackers show inconsistent data:

 To help you make your workouts as effective as possible, we offer one Peak zone starting at the most advantageous high-intensity level — 80% of your functional capacity.
 However, we’d like you to remember that moderate exercise is still the best prescription for good physical and mental health.

-How Polar & Garmin Calculate HR Zones
+How Polar & other devices calculate HR zones

 Your maximum heart rate * zone intensity (%)